 ExploreLearning Reflex is best used in situations where students already have strong conceptual understanding of operations, number patterns, and grouping strategies but could use a bit of extra support on quick recall (primarily for high-stakes testing purposes).
-It should not be any part of regular classroom practice, reserved instead for extra support.
+It shouldn't be any part of regular classroom practice, reserved instead for extra support.

-ExploreLearning Reflex teaches math facts for addition and subtraction for numbers 0-10 and multiplication and division for numbers 0-12.
+ExploreLearning Reflex provides math fact drills for addition and subtraction for numbers 0–10 and multiplication and division for numbers 0–12.
 It's best for students who already understand basic math operations and need practice to improve speed and accuracy.
 A character named Crabby walks students through the setup.
 Students then answer a set of questions to determine their starting fluency.
 They can choose from a selection of games appropriate for their level.
 Each game starts with Coach Penny giving them some rules, such as "Subtracting a number from itself equals 0."
 Students practice that rule, and once they demonstrate understanding, they get to play the game to build their speed.
 However, the game tests for more than just the demonstrated skill.
 As they progress, they earn tokens to redeem for stuff for their avatar, but the "store" isn't open all the time, so kids can't spend all their time there.
 Some of the characters have goofy accents that could either strike kids as a bit insulting (since they're meant to be funny) or difficult to understand.

 The Reflex dashboard allows teachers to create classes, add students, and monitor student progress.
 Teachers can enter each student manually or import a CSV file.
 Districts can load their class lists in advance so that teachers can simply select which students to add to their classes.
 The reports menu allows teachers to track the progress of their entire class and gives details about individual students, including fluency gains and product usage.
 One oddity of the login system is students input the name of their teacher and see a list of all the students in their class (which might be a bit of an issue regarding privacy).